US Skilled Trades Salary Calculator — BLS May 2025 Data

 How accurate are these salary estimates?

-The base figures come directly from BLS state-level OEWS data, which surveys 1.1 million employers annually.
+The base figures come directly from BLS state-level OEWS data for May 2025, which surveys 1.1 million employers annually.
 Experience-level adjustments are derived from BLS percentile data rather than self-reported surveys, making them more reliable than crowdsourced salary tools.
 That said, your actual wage will depend on your specific employer, union status, and local market conditions.

 Why does my state pay more or less than the national median?